pasciaks/sabio/scrum.md

         [x] created all domain objects for 5 core processes of Provider Wizard Provider, ProfessionalDetail, Practice, Affiliation, License

-        [...] created add request and update request models for 5 core processes of Provider Wizard
+        [x] I added domain models for 5 different tables, add and update request models for each, and

+        [x] stubbed out the interface and the service class for each.

+        [x] stub out web api for each

+        [X] watched the git tutorial videos (THERE weren't any commit -m -s -push -checkout command line things) ???
+(THERE weren't any commit -m -s -push -checkout command line things)

+        [ ] BROWSED/READ the docs about code review

 ### --- WILL ACCOMPLISH

+        [ ] finish more work on api's for the 5 core processes of Provider Wizard

 ### --- BLOCKERS